hdShang/arxiv-daily/docs/cs-AI/2025-09-18/papers/250914662v1-understanding-the-thinking-process-of-reasoning-models-a-perspective.md

 ---
 layout: default
-title: Understanding the Thinking Process of Reasoning Models: A Perspective from Schoenfeld's Episode Theory
+title: "Understanding the Thinking Process of Reasoning Models: A Perspective from Schoenfeld's Episode Theory"
 ---

 # Understanding the Thinking Process of Reasoning Models: A Perspective from Schoenfeld's Episode Theory